-Sifting through nearly 200 submitted ideas, the judges selected eight ideas for further development by our project teams, ranging from data dashboards to service automation via Big Data and AI applications.
+Sifting through nearly 200 ideas submitted within the 2021 programme, the judges selected eight ideas for further development by our project teams, ranging from data dashboards to service automation via Big Data and AI applications.
 Below we present a brief synopsis of these eight ideas.

 Under the government’s ‘Levelling Up’ agenda, some 22,000 Civil Service jobs are expected to move out of London and the South-East over the coming years.
 An online tool showing the current and planned geographical locations of Civil Service teams and specialist staff would help Civil Service bodies to plan their relocations, forming ‘hubs’ in particular fields to realise economies of scale and develop professional communities.